LAST UPDATED – 10/19/22 – Mackinac Island Visitor Guide

 |Top Things to See|

 |Best Time to Visit|

 Top Things to See and Do

 If there is one thing that Mackinac Island is really good at doing for travelers it is showing you how many things you can see and do without a car.
 There is a seemingly endless supply of fun to be had on Mackinac Island and none of the fun sights or activities require getting into a car to go see them.
-To give you a better understanding of all the fun things to see and do on the island, I have included a map and list of the top things to see and do on the island for you to review below.
+To give you a better understanding of all the fun things to see and do on the island, I have included a map and list of the top things to see and do on the island for you to review in my Mackinac Island visitor guide below.